hpluska/APCompSciA/labs/UnicodeTranslation/README.md

 - [ ] Complete the individual portion of the lab

 	* In your AP Computer Science A Repo on your computer make sure you have created a directory called "labs"
-	* Inside your labs directory, create another directory called "UnicodeEncryption"
+	* Inside your labs directory, create another directory called "UnicodeTranslation"
 	* Complete the challenges below
 	* Once you have completed your challenges push your AP Computer Science A Repo to GitHub
 	* Show your completed challenges to Ms. Pluska to receive credit for the individual portion of this lab